astronomer/astro-blog/posts/announcing-astronomer-spacecamp.md

 __Output:__
 * Team equipped with industry best-practices around building custom Airflow plugins
 * Production ready workflows for your organization
-* Strong recommendations of what infrastructure and platform are needed to fulfill data goals,### Falcon Heavy
+* Strong recommendations of what infrastructure and platform are needed to fulfill data goals
+### Falcon Heavy

 Falcon Heavy is designed for large organizations seeking a drastic shift in their data culture.
 In addition to everything in Falcon 9, you get: